If you’re looking for the best way to build financial confidence, try setting up a written budget.

 Bitcoin was the first cryptocurrency to be created and it remains the leading of the pack.
 However, it is certainly not the only cryptocurrency out there.
 In fact, there are now up to 3,000 cryptocurrencies that have been created, although many of them are not worth taking … Read more »

 Gift Giving for Kids, it’s an age-old question.
 Should we give our kids money for Christmas or should we just give them presents.
 You might be surprised by our advice to this family!

 Question About the Holidays and Gift Giving for Kids

 I have your three books and have read about the MoneySmart Kids System that teaches kids to manage their own money; I have a question regarding giving money for holidays (to your children).
 Do you give money to your children for holidays or do you have a rule to not give … Read more »

-How a fun and frugal family fixes holiday light strings that won’t light, by using a very simple tool.
+Do you need a Light String Fix?
+Learn how a fun and frugal family fixes holiday light strings that won’t light, by using a very simple tool.
 No more frustration and no more dead strings of lights.
 Watch the video where Steve shows you how he fixes holiday light strings now.

 We put up our Christmas lights on Thanksgiving weekend.
 It’s been a family tradition for decades.
-We turn on Christmas music, pull out dozens of boxes full of decorations, ornaments and garlands, as well as the tree, several wreaths and a huge box full of green strings of lights.
+We turn on Christmas music, pull out dozens of boxes full of decorations, ornaments, and garlands, as well as the tree, several wreaths and a huge box full of green strings of lights.